Skip to content

 Applicants to and students currently enrolled in the Bachelor of Social Work Program at the University of Utah College of Social Work are encouraged to apply for these scholarships.

-These scholarships were established in 1970 to support students of Alaska Native and American Indian ethnicity.
+These scholarships were established in 1970 to support students of American Indian and Alaska Native ethnicity.
 These social work scholarships are made possible through a number of funding sources, including the University of Utah President’s Office; Tribal Nations and Councils; practicum agencies; the Indian Health Service; Bureau of Indian Affairs; and the Children’s Bureau of the U.S. Department of Health and Human Services.
-For details, please contact Bethany Bingham at 801-581-5571 or Bethany.Bingham@utah.edu.
+These scholarships were established in 1970 to support students of American Indian and Alaska Native ethnicity.
+These social work scholarships are made possible through a number of funding sources, including the University of Utah President’s Office; Tribal Nations and Councils; practicum agencies; the Indian Health Service; Bureau of Indian Affairs; and the Children’s Bureau of the U.S. Department of Health and Human Services.

 Burt Annin Child Welfare Scholarship

-Norma Harris created this annual scholarship in 2016 and began endowing it in 2018 in memory of her friend Burt Annin, an attorney and trainer at the Child Welfare League of America.
-The award is intended to support BSW and MSW students interested in pursuing a career in child welfare social work.
+Dr. Norma Harris created this annual scholarship in 2016 and began endowing it in 2018 in memory of her friend Burt Annin, an attorney and trainer at the Child Welfare League of America.
+This scholarship is intended to support BSW and MSW students interested in pursuing a career in child welfare social work.
 Strong preference is given to Title IV-E students.

 Gisella and Dan Chace Scholarship